tungbq/devops-basics/topics/coding/README.md

 # Coding

-An important skill for DevOps
+Coding resources for DevOps

-## Some resource to level-up your coding skill and mindset
+## 1. Some resource to level-up your coding skill and mindset

 ### Design Pattern